indietyp/django-automated-logging/README.rst

     }

 In ``exclude`` ``automated_logging``, ``basehttp`` and ``admin`` are **recommended to be included** - due to potentially having multiple redundant logging entries.
-Two modules are available: ``request`` and ``model``, these can be disabled, if needed.
+Three modules are available: ``request``, ``unspecified`` and ``model``, these can be disabled, if needed.
-The database integration can be - not recommended - be disabled. **The logger also needs to be disabled**.
+The database integration can be disabled. *Note: the handler than also needs to be removed*.
-The loglevel does indicate on which level things should be reported to other loggers, INFO or DEBUG is recommendend.
+The loglevel does indicate on which level things should be reported to other handlers, INFO or DEBUG is recommendend.
 Having ERROR or CRITICAL set is possible, but not recommended.